aksommerville/ra3/README.md

 - - db_wordcloud.
 It works, but doesn't tell us much interesting.
 - [x] Stats per author.
 Something more detailed than histogram, eg average rating and range of dates.
 - - db_detailgram.
 Kind of like wordcloud, not sure it's going to be useful.
+- [ ] When I play lots of games in a row, launching from web, it tends to forget the fullscreen setting.
+Why?